 Key Features That Bypass PerimeterX

-Anti-font fingerprinting: Shifts letter spacing by random sub-pixel values to prevent font metric identification.
+Anti-font fingerprinting: Shifts letter spacing by random sub-pixel values.

 WebRTC IP spoofing: Modifies ICE candidates at the protocol level to match your proxy IP address.